AmyLloyd/React-Portfolio/README.md

 # React + Vite

+https://www.youtube.com/watch?v=QaZ2CoYFO60 Code Pro provided a tutorial showing how to download a component in React.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: